java

 Blog Image

-Learn how to integrate Apache Kafka with Spring Security for secure event-driven microservices.
-Implement authentication, authorization & message-level security.
+Learn to integrate Apache Kafka with Spring Cloud Stream for scalable event-driven microservices.
+Build message-driven architectures with ease.

 Blog Image